 Non-motor symptoms can include:

-- Mood disorders such as depression, A feeling of nervousness, worried thoughts and physical distress. and irritability
+- Mood disorders such as depression, anxiety and irritability

 - Cognitive changes such as problems with focused attention and planning, slowing of thought, language and memory difficulties, personality changes, dementia

 - Hallucinations and delusions

 - Orthostatic hypotension (a drop in blood pressure when standing, light-headedness)

 - Sleep disorders such as insomnia, excessive daytime sleepiness (EDS), rapid eye movement behavior disorder (RBD), vivid dreams, talking and moving during sleep, restless legs syndrome (RLS)/periodic leg movements disorder (PLMD)